Phone-GWP-group

 Basic option suited to eCommerce

-Many overlook the use of Polystyrene for void fill.
-Often referred to as peanuts, noodles or simply loose fill, expanded Polystyrene of this nature is not only bad for the environment but a nightmare for the consumer to dispose of, too.
+Many overlook the use of polystyrene for void fill.
+Often referred to as packing peanuts, noodles, or simple loose fill, expanded polystyrene of this nature is not only bad for the environment but also a nightmare for consumers to dispose of.

-An alternative to simply fill excess space within an outer carton is to use paper void fill.
+An alternative to simply filling excess space within an outer carton is to use paper void fill.

 It is also readily recycled in standard kerbside recycling.